cmagnuson/personal-projects-blog/_posts/2015-5-17-Hops-Trellis.md

 ![Hops Trellis](/images/hops-trellis/1.jpg)

-In the summer it fills out completly with hops which gives great shade to the office.
+In the summer it fills out completely with hops which gives great shade to the office.
 In the winter it is wide open letting in the sunlight.

 ![Hops Trellis](/images/hops-trellis/2.jpg)